Boundary Control for Wildfire Mitigation: Conclusion and Research Perspectives

 \section{Conclusion and Research Perspectives}

 In this paper, we considered a well-established model for heat propagation and fuel depletion in wildfires, for which we introduced a feedback-design strategy for regulating the temperature of a given subregion towards the ambient temperature.
 Specifically, for known wind velocity, we designed a Neumann-type controller guaranteeing the exponential convergence of the temperature to the ambient temperature.
-For unknown wind velocity, we developed an adaptive Neumann-type controller ensuring the asymptotic convergence of the temperature to the ambient level.
-Future work will focus on the analysis of the max norm of $\tilde{T}$, which may allow us to assess the well-posedness of the closed-loop system.
-It would also be interesting to investigate feedback control of fuel depletion rather than temperature.
-Finally, a critical challenge would be to account for the intermittency of the actuators, since we may not be able to continuously spray water along the entire boundary of the protected region for all time.
+For unknown wind velocity, we developed an adaptive controller ensuring the asymptotic convergence of the temperature to the ambient level.
+An important direction would be to achieve convergence of $|\tilde{T}|_{L^2(\mathcal{W})}$ to zero at a prescribed rate.
+It would also be useful to enforce finite-time convergence of $S$ to zero within $\mathcal{W}$, at a prescribed settling time.
+Moreover, a relevant direction is to evaluate the amount of water required to achieve the control objectives under realistic wildfire profiles and to study scenarios where the irrigation rate is limited.
+Finally, applying the feedback law through piecewise-constant inputs and incorporating sampled-data or event-triggered control, as well as accounting for actuator intermittency, represent important directions for future research.